jordanchude/to-do-list-backend/README.md

 Your project is due on the last day of Project Week.
 Create an issue on this repo containing:

 - A link to your deployed application
-- A link to your Project 2 Github repositories (Do not fork this repo)
+- A link to your Project 2 Github repositories

 The repository for your backend API should include: